10 Tips – Practice Gratitude to Improve Your Life

-This is basically the law of attraction which states that as all life is Energy you will attract to you that which are a vibrational match to.
+This is basically the law of attraction which states that all life is Energy and you will attract to you that which you are a vibrational match to.

 Even if you choose not to believe in these laws it’s hard to deny that being happier and more positive in life is more conducive to you setting and working on goals with hope and expectancy that you will succeed.

 When you apply and discover the power of gratitude you can even learn to be happy for your “problems” and “failures” as these are the essential building blocks on the road to most people’s success.
 In other words, you are grateful for every step you take on your journey.

 Therefore gratitude and success go hand in hand.

 Research from UCLA’s Mindfulness Awareness Research Centre is showing that “having an attitude of gratitude changes the molecular structure of the brain, keeps grey matter functioning, and makes us healthier and happier”.